Turkey's contact tracers race to contain coronavirus

 The head of the Turkish Medics Association (TTB), Sinan Adiyaman, said early in the outbreak that not enough tests were being done.
 The TTB has also questioned the death toll, as experts have done for other countries, and said it wants the government to include those who died with COVID-19 symptoms even if they have not tested positive.

 The government says it is following reporting standards set by the World Health Organization (WHO).
-The WHO Office in Turkey declined to comment and the TTB was not available for comment.
+The TTB was not available for comment.

+Irshad Shaikh, acting head of the WHO’s Turkey office, told Reuters the recent declining trend in new cases showed Turkey’s testing methodology was robust and that the numbers of tests were sufficient.
+He said contact tracing helped lessen the spread in Turkey by pinpointing the majority of people who came into contact with confirmed cases.

+Shaikh said Turkey conducts tests during autopsies on suspected cases who die outside of hospitals, and repeat tests on suspected cases that initially turn up negative, which would make the potential number of errors in reporting deaths very small.

 Koca said on Wednesday that the coronavirus outbreak was at its peak and would decline, and that contact tracing would continue to ensure it does not reignite.